National Average Credit Score

 Additional information on this topic can be found in our in-depth article: About Credit Scores.

 National Credit Score Facts

 The following facts are based on information compiled from a large database of credit scores throughout the United States.
-As of November 2013, the average FICO score in the United States stands at 636, while the median score is now 723.
+As of September 2020, the average FICO score in the United States is around 700, while the median score is closer to 720.
 As a reminder, the median score is the midpoint in the data, meaning half of the scores are above this value and half are below.
-Since the average score is considerably lower than the median, it's reasonable to conclude there are a large number of very low scores (well below 636) that pull the average away from the median.
+Since the average score is considerably lower than the median, it’s reasonable to conclude there are a large number of very low scores (well below 630) that pull the average away from the median.
 The following tables provide average scores by state:

 Credit Scores at or above the National Average

 |New Mexico||624||South Carolina||615|

 Note: Information for West Virginia is not reported.